-Whilst burnout is detailed in prior work on digital entrepreneurship in sex work~\cite{rand2019challenging} and in sex work more widely~\cite{del2021cisgender}, our participants described that the additional mental health burden and financial precarity of the pandemic added to their stress: \begin{quote}``Normally [before COVID] if I was feeling burnt out I could get a massage or go for a hike on [local mountains] or do something to kind to improve my mental health and bounce back a bit quicker, whereas in the lockdown...I was getting burnt out, [but] couldn't do anything to relieve it, and had to keep working because I just wasn't making as much, it's like a bit of money every day so I had to do it more consistently.
-So yeah, it was a bit more stressful.''
-(P5)\end{quote}
+Whilst burnout is detailed in prior work on digital entrepreneurship in sex work~\cite{rand2019challenging} and in sex work more widely~\cite{del2021cisgender}, our participants described that the additional mental health burden and financial precarity of the pandemic added to their stress.
+P5 explained that their typical coping strategies, e.g., ``getting a massage or going for a hike,'' were difficult to implement during COVID.
+Additionally, their burnout was exacerbated by the fact that the pivot to online work meant that they had to work more than before in order to earn enough income because they ``just weren't making as much, it's like [only] a [little] bit of money every day so I had to do it more consistently.''